justinlietz93/Perfect_Prompts/rules/A-Compendium-of-Technical-&-Scientific-Principles.md

 ---

-## Generated Summary

-This document synthesizes critical technical rules, requirements, and constraints from various segments of a larger body of work, presented as a single, cohesive, and de-duplicated master list of principles.

----

 ### Foundational Principles & Critical Thinking

 *   Critically evaluate all definitions, recognizing their strong influence on conclusions and inherent potential for distortion.